Board of Directors

 Robin has worked in business development and alliance management for various OSS software companies in the United States, mainly in network and service provisioning and activation, where he negotiated and managed several large OEM agreements.
 He is originally from Cambridge in the United Kingdom.
 He received a Bachelor of Arts degree with honors from Queen Mary and Westfield College, University of London in 1992.

-Broadband Forum Board Member; Senior Manager Standardization, Intel
+Secretary, Broadband Forum; Senior Manager Standardization, Intel

 Aleksandra Kozarev is currently a Senior Manager Standardization at Intel, where she is involved in the ultrafast broadband standardization activities.
 In this role, she works closely with the strategy and development teams working on the wide range of communications technologies that are essential for enabling significantly higher broadband services in the connected home.